 I was not satisfied with the initial colour palette following the site redesign, so by 2015 I shifted the blues a little more toward teal and lightened the menu font.
 In 2015 the menu links had a (short-lived) ">" added.

 In early 2016, I slightly increased the colour saturation and decluttered the left column, bringing the site more or less to its present format.

 The only change to the site styles in 2017 was a slight alteration to the colours in order to meet contrast standards for web accessibility.
 The Trainiax logo above the left column was made marginally smaller to resolve minor spacing issues (CSS or font variations previously caused a line to sometimes appear under the top menu).

 In April 2018 I revised the layout code of the site so that the page would better adapt to varying screen resolutions.
 Although the site is still largely optimized for desktop use, a new layout for smaller screens was added - shifting the content menu to the top and removing the side icons to maximize limited screen real estate.
 For larger resultions, the maximum width of the page (inside the dark blue borders) was increased from 1200 to 1400 pixels, with the left column set to two different percentage widths depending on screen size.
-The two images below show the different site behaviour depending on screen size.
+The image below shows the site behaviour with smaller screen size.